 It’s many kids’ favorite part of Halloween.
-There’s no feeling quite like waiting for a stranger to open their door so you can scream the words “Trick or treat”!
+There’s no feeling quite like waiting for a stranger to open their door so you can scream the words “Trick or treat!”
 But, why do we say it?
 What does it actually mean?

-Where does the phrase trick or treat come from?
+Where does the phrase trick-or-treat come from?

-Some have traced the earliest print reference of the term trick or treat to 1927 in Alberta, Canada.
-It appears that the practice didn’t really take hold in the US until the mid-1930s, where it wasn’t always well received.
+Some have traced the earliest print reference of the term trick or treat to 1927 in Canada.
+It appears that the practice didn’t really take hold in the US until the 1930s, where it wasn’t always well received.
 The demanding of a treat angered or puzzled some adults.

 WATCH: How This Horror Movie Term Became A Real Life Metaphor

-If Halloween is your favorite holiday, we’re sure you already know what the “een” in “Halloween” means … muahaha.
+If Halloween is your favorite holiday, we’re sure you already know what the –een in Halloween means … muahaha.